szq0214/Un-Mix/UnMix_SwAV/for_ImageNet/README.md

 ```

 ## Multinode training
 Distributed training is available via Slurm.
-We provide several [SBATCH scripts](./scripts) to reproduce our SwAV models.
+We provide several [SBATCH scripts](./scripts) to train our models.
-For example, to train SwAV on 8 nodes and 64 GPUs with a batch size of 4096 for 800 epochs run:
+For example, to train Un-Mix + SwAV on 8 nodes and 64 GPUs with a batch size of 4096 for 800 epochs run:
 ```
-sbatch ./scripts/swav_800ep_pretrain.sh
+sbatch ./scripts/unmix_swav_800ep_pretrain.sh
 ```
 Note that you might need to remove the copyright header from the sbatch file to launch it.

 **Set up `dist_url` parameter**: We refer the user to pytorch distributed documentation ([env](https://pytorch.org/docs/stable/distributed.html#environment-variable-initialization) or [file](https://pytorch.org/docs/stable/distributed.html#shared-file-system-initialization) or [tcp](https://pytorch.org/docs/stable/distributed.html#tcp-initialization)) for setting the distributed initialization method (parameter `dist_url`) correctly.
-In the provided sbatch files, we use the [tcp init method](https://pytorch.org/docs/stable/distributed.html#tcp-initialization) (see [\*](https://github.com/facebookresearch/swav/blob/master/scripts/swav_800ep_pretrain.sh#L17-L20) for example).
+In the provided sbatch files, we use the [tcp init method](https://pytorch.org/docs/stable/distributed.html#tcp-initialization) (see [\*](./scripts/unmix_swav_800ep_pretrain.sh#L17-L20) for example).

 # Evaluating models